Below, find a summary of documentation required by California state law in cases of abortion and fetal death.

 2. Documentation Requirements for Fetal Death

-b.
-Fetal Demise/Stillbirth at or After 20 Weeks Gestation: A fetal death certificate is required for an intrauterine fetal demise when the fetus is at or after 20 weeks gestation.
-The fetal death must be registered with the local registrar of births and deaths before disposition of the fetal remains.
+- Fetal Demise/Stillbirth at or After 20 Weeks Gestation: A fetal death certificate is required for an intrauterine fetal demise when the fetus is at or after 20 weeks gestation.
+The fetal death must be registered with the local registrar of births and deaths within eight calendar days following the event and before disposition of the fetal remains.
 A birth certificate is not required where fetal death occurs prior to complete expulsion or extraction.

 3. Note on Certificate of Still Birth